openhab/openhab-google-assistant/docs/USAGE.md

 **Voice Commands:**

-- "Open the awning to 50%"
+- "Open the shutters to 50%"
-- "Tilt the awning to 30 degrees"
+- "Tilt the shutters to 30 degrees"
 - "Set the blinds to 75%"
 - "Rotate the blinds to 45 degrees"